Have Trouble With One’s Balance

 • Vestibular Neuritis: An inflammation of the vestibular nerve can cause a sudden and severe sense of spinning.

-See also Fluttering Noise In Ear
+See also Temporary Fluttering In Ear

 Management for these conditions often includes physical therapy, medication, and sometimes surgery.
 A physical therapist can provide exercises to restore balance and reduce dizzy spells.